|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Green Papaya Salad (Som Tam) is the #1 most popular salad in Thailand and is especially loved by Thai women - perhaps because it's low in calories and fat, but very high in taste and eating satisfaction, helping you stay slim.
-This salad recipe is crunchy-delicious, whether served as a side dish/appetizer, or as the main course.
-Cooked shrimp or crab meat can be added (or cashews if vegetarian), or try eating it as they do in Thailand: with a bowl of sticky rice.
-ENJOY!
+Green Papaya Salad (Som Tam) is the most popular salad in Thailand and is especially loved by Thai women–perhaps because it's low in calories and fat, but very high in taste and eating satisfaction, helping you stay slim.
+This salad recipe is crunchy-delicious, whether served as a side dish/appetizer or as the main course.
+Cooked shrimp or crab meat can be added (or cashews for vegetarians) or try eating it as they do in Thailand: with a bowl of sticky rice.
+Enjoy!